Top 5 This Week

 What is MONA and why has it transformed Tasmania’s cultural profile?

 MONA — the Museum of Old and New Art — opened in 2011 on the Moorilla Estate peninsula north of Hobart as the privately funded creation of professional gambler and mathematician David Walsh.
-It is the most visited cultural institution in Tasmania’s history and one of the most genuinely provocative privately funded museums in the world, combining ancient artefacts with contemporary art in subterranean sandstone galleries of extraordinary design.
+It is the most visited cultural institution in Tasmania’s history and one of the most provocative privately funded museums in the world, combining ancient artefacts with contemporary art in subterranean sandstone galleries.
+General admission runs about A$39 for adult non-Tasmanians (Tasmanian residents enter free), and the museum closes on Tuesdays and Wednesdays, so booking ahead is wise.
 The MONA ROMA ferry from Hobart’s Brooke Street Pier — a vessel designed to match the museum’s aesthetic — is part of the experience.
-The annual Dark MOFO (winter solstice arts festival, June) and MONA FOMA (summer, January) festivals have built a cultural calendar that draws audiences from across Australia and internationally, transforming a small island state into a destination for arts tourism that its population of 570,000 could not otherwise sustain.
+The annual Dark MOFO (winter solstice arts festival, June) and MONA FOMA (summer, January) festivals draw audiences from across Australia and overseas, giving a small island state an arts-tourism profile its population of 570,000 could not otherwise sustain.

 What is the Overland Track and what does it involve?

 The Overland Track, 65km from Cradle Mountain to Lake St Clair through the heart of the Tasmanian Wilderness World Heritage Area, is among the world’s great long-distance wilderness walks — a 6–8 day traverse through buttongrass plains, alpine tarns, dolerite peaks, and ancient pencil pine forests that has no equivalent in any other Australian state.
-The track passes Barn Bluff, Mount Ossa (Tasmania’s highest peak at 1,617 metres), and the Cathedral Mountain tablelands in a sequence of landscapes of extraordinary variety.
+The track passes Barn Bluff, Mount Ossa (Tasmania’s highest peak at 1,617 metres), and the Cathedral Mountain tablelands.
 A booking system (Tasmania Parks and Wildlife, November to April season) manages walker numbers.
 The Cradle Mountain day walk circuit (12.5km) and the Dove Lake loop (6km) provide accessible wilderness introductions without the full multi-day commitment.

 What is the Port Arthur Historic Site and why is it significant?

-The Port Arthur Historic Site, 100km southeast of Hobart on the Tasman Peninsula, is the most significant convict heritage site in Australia — a settlement housing up to 1,200 convicts at its peak, featuring the Separate Prison (designed to punish through complete sensory deprivation rather than physical violence), church ruins, the hospital, and the Isle of the Dead burial ground in the harbour.
-The site is part of Australia’s Convict Sites UNESCO World Heritage listing, reflecting the extraordinary preservation of its buildings and the historical significance of the convict transportation system it represents.
-The Three Capes Track (48km, 4 days, fully serviced huts) from Port Arthur provides Tasmania’s finest long-distance coastal walk, with sea cliffs among the tallest in the Southern Hemisphere.
+The Port Arthur Historic Site, 100km southeast of Hobart on the Tasman Peninsula, is the most significant convict heritage site in Australia — a settlement housing up to 1,200 convicts at its peak, featuring the Separate Prison (designed to punish through sensory deprivation rather than physical violence), church ruins, the hospital, and the Isle of the Dead burial ground in the harbour.
+The site is part of Australia’s Convict Sites UNESCO World Heritage listing, reflecting the preservation of its buildings and the historical significance of the convict transportation system it represents.
+The Three Capes Track (48km, four days, serviced huts) from Port Arthur is Tasmania’s finest long-distance coastal walk, tracing sea cliffs among the tallest in the southern hemisphere.

 What does Tasmania’s east coast offer and what is the Bay of Fires?

-Tasmania’s east coast, sheltered from Southern Ocean westerlies by the central highlands, delivers beaches of white sand and extraordinary water clarity that surprise most visitors expecting only wilderness.
-The Freycinet Peninsula’s pink granite peaks above Wineglass Bay — accessible via the 3km return Wineglass Bay Lookout walk — is among Australia’s most iconic coastal landscapes.
-The Bay of Fires, north of St Helens, takes its name from the orange lichen coating the granite boulders on white sand beaches — one of Australia’s most visually distinctive coastal landscapes, accessible on the guided Bay of Fires Walk (4 days) or independently from campgrounds at Swimcart Beach and The Gardens.
-The East Coast Escape route from Hobart to Launceston along the Tasman Highway connects these landmarks in a 2–3 day drive of consistently excellent coastal scenery.
+Tasmania’s east coast, sheltered from Southern Ocean westerlies by the central highlands, delivers beaches of white sand and remarkable water clarity that surprise most visitors expecting only wilderness.
+The Freycinet Peninsula’s pink granite peaks above Wineglass Bay — reached via the 3km return Wineglass Bay Lookout walk — rank among Australia’s most iconic coastal landscapes.
+The Bay of Fires, north of St Helens, takes its name from the orange lichen coating the granite boulders on white sand beaches, one of Australia’s most distinctive coastlines, reached on the guided Bay of Fires Walk (four days) or independently from campgrounds at Swimcart Beach and The Gardens.
+The Great Eastern Drive route from Hobart to Launceston along the Tasman Highway links these landmarks in a 2–3 day drive of consistently excellent coastal scenery.

 What does Hobart offer as a city destination?

-Hobart, Australia’s second-oldest city (founded 1804), sits at the foot of kunanyi/Mount Wellington (1,271m) on the Derwent estuary — a city of 240,000 with the scale of a country town and a cultural ambition disproportionate to its size.
-The Salamanca Market (Saturday) in the historic sandstone warehouses of Salamanca Place is among the most vibrant arts, crafts, and food markets in any Australian city.
-Battery Point’s Georgian and colonial streetscape — including Arthur’s Circus, a circular village green surrounded by intact Georgian cottages — is Australia’s finest collection of pre-1850 civilian architecture.
-Bruny Island (2 hours south including the Kettering ferry) provides accessible penguin, fur seal, and wildlife viewing alongside the Bruny Island Cheese Company and oyster bars.
+Hobart, Australia’s second-oldest city (founded 1804), sits at the foot of kunanyi/Mount Wellington (1,271m) on the Derwent estuary — a city of 250,000 with the scale of a country town and an outsized cultural ambition.
+The Salamanca Market (Saturday) in the historic sandstone warehouses of Salamanca Place is among the liveliest arts, crafts, and food markets in any Australian city.
+Battery Point’s Georgian and colonial streetscape — including Arthur’s Circus, a circular village green ringed by intact Georgian cottages — is Australia’s finest collection of pre-1850 civilian architecture.
+Bruny Island (two hours south including the Kettering ferry) offers accessible penguin, fur seal, and wildlife viewing alongside the Bruny Island Cheese Company and oyster bars.
+Most travellers reach Hobart by air; drivers cross from Geelong to Devonport on the Spirit of Tasmania ferry, then continue south.